ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 The two nouns in the problem description above, **Student** and **Course** would make good class names!
 Then, you can think about what data you need to keep track of for students and courses and what methods you need.
 Note that the instance variables in the Person class could also work for a Student class!

+.. |Creately.com| raw:: html

+   <a href="https://creately.com" target="_blank">Creately.com</a>

+If you'd like to draw your own Class Diagrams as you do object-oriented design, |Creately.com| is a good tool to use online for free.

 |Exercise| **Check Your Understanding**